 Overall, missing a credit card payment can have serious financial consequences.
 It is important to always make at least the minimum payment on time to avoid late fees, increased interest rates, and damage to your credit score.
 If you are struggling to make a payment, it is best to contact your credit card company to discuss your options and potentially set up a payment plan.

 If you’re dealing with a low credit score, it can feel like a daunting task to rebuild your credit.
 However, with the right strategy and discipline, it’s possible to turn things around.
-Here are six steps you can take to start rebuilding your credit.
+Here are six steps you can take to try to remove a late payment from your credit report and start rebuilding your credit.

 Review your credit report regularly to ensure that all the information it contains is accurate.
 Your credit report is a crucial tool that lenders, landlords, and even potential employers use to assess your financial responsibility and trustworthiness.
 Errors on your credit report can negatively impact your ability to secure loans, rent an apartment, or even land a job.